Children and Mental Health: Is it Just a Stage?

 One in five children has a mental health problem, said the CDC online, like anxiety or depression, attention-deficit/hyperactivity disorder, disruptive behavior disorder or Tourette syndrome.

-Children with these disorders benefit from patient counseling and treatment.
+Children with these disorders benefit from treatment.
 Unfortunately, only about 20% of them receive treatment, said CDC.

 Untreated mental health problems can disrupt children’s functioning at home and in school.
 Without treatment, children with mental health issues are at increased risk of failing in school, ending up in the criminal justice system, even suicide.